 - Hardware encryption with an optional integrated fingerprint scanner

 - USB 3.2 Gen 2-Class performance

 - More expensive than similar portable SSDs

-At a glance, the Samsung T7 Touch Portable SSD looks almost identical to the previous model, the T5, but it has a lot more to offer.
+At a glance, the Samsung T7 Portable SSD looks almost identical to the previous model, the T5, but it has a lot more to offer, especially the Touch version.

 Compact, rugged design with USB-C

 The new drive is a compact drive that fits in your palm.
 Made with a solid aluminum casing, the T7 is rugged.
 Samsung says it can handle drops from a height up to 2 meters (6.6 feet).

 You should always handle storage devices with care, but for testing, I tossed the Touch version of the drive around a few times, and it survived unscathed.

 Note, though, that the drive is not scratch-resistant.
 So, don’t expect it to remain pretty if you drop it on a hard surface or keep it together with hard pointy objects like keys or nails.